-Use of this function is identical to the older RenderbufferStorageMultisampleEXT(); the only difference is the ability to specify distinct color/z/stencil sample counts and coverage sample counts.
-Like DX10, the OpenGL function to specify color samples and coverage samples takes exact sample counts as arguments.
-Refer to the table below:
+Use of this function is identical to the older

+RenderbufferStorageMultisampleEXT(); the only difference is the ability to specify distinct color/z/stencil sample counts and coverage sample counts.
+Like DX10, the OpenGL function to specify color samples and coverage samples takes exact sample counts as arguments (see Table 4).